-I just put the finishing touches on a web site project for the law firm of Hicken, Scott, Howard & Anderson.
-Their previous site was outdated, non-responsive, and in serious need of a refresh.
-Check it out.
+I just put the finishing touches on a web site project for the law firm of Hicken, Scott, Howard and Anderson.